Including info on how (and when) to update your details

 In your letter, explain that you don't know why it's an overpayment as nothing's changed, and as you'd provided all the correct info, you don't think you have been overpaid.

-You must send your dispute form within 3 months of either the date on the first letter, statement or notice you received telling you that you've been overpaid or the 'decision date' on your Annual Review notice (although exceptions to this time limit are made in some circumstances).
+You must send your dispute form within three months of either the date on the first letter, statement or notice you received telling you that you've been overpaid or the 'decision date' on your annual review notice (although exceptions to this time limit are made in some circumstances).

-If you disagree with the amount of tax credit you've been given, you can put in an appeal using the WTC/AP form which is also know as asking for a 'mandatory reconsideration'.
+Appeals.
+Where it's asking for money back it shouldn't be.
+If you disagree with the amount of Tax Credit you've been given, you can put in an appeal using the WTC/AP form, which is also know as asking for a 'mandatory reconsideration'.
 You must fill in the appeal form within a month of being told about the overpayments, so act quickly.

 If that's not successful, you can still make a complaint and go to the adjudicator or even the Parliamentary Ombudsman.